krckyboy/test/README.md

 No JavaScript frameworks were used in this project, only vanilla JavaScript.

 Packages are used for compressing and prefixing CSS, but that's only for production, none of it required for development.
-To prefix and compile CSS, use the script: ``npm run compress:css``.
+To prefix and compile CSS, use the script: ``npm run compile:css``.